mounikaperi/java-spring-projects/README.md

       - A TreeSet stores its elements in a sorted tree structure.
 The main benefit is that the set is always in sorted order.
       - The trade-off is that adding and checking whether an element exists takes longer than with a HashSet especially as the tree goes larger.

+Working with Set methods:

+      - Like a List, you can create an immutable Set in one line or make a copy of an existing one.
+            Set<Character> letters = Set.of('z','o','o');
+            Set<Character> copy = Set.copyOf(letters);
+      - Those are the only extra methods you need to know for the Set interface for the exam
+      - You do have to know how sets behave with respect to the traditional Collection methods.
+      - You also have to know the differences between the type of sets Set<Integer> set = new HashSet<>();
+            boolean b1 = set.add(66); // true
+            boolean b2 = set.add(10); // true
+            boolean b3 = set.add(66); // false
+            boolean b4 = set.add(8);  // true
+            set.forEach(System.out::println);

+            Output: 66 8 10
+            In this case, it happen not to be sorted order or the order in which we added the elements.

+            Remember that the equals() method is used to determine equality.
+            The hashCode() method is used to know which bucket to look in so that Java doesn't have to look through whole set to find out whether an object is there.
+The best case is that hash codes are unique and Java has to call equals() on only one object.
+The worst case is that all implementations return the same hashCode() and Java has to call equals() on every element of the set anyway.

+            Set<Integer> set = new TreeSet<>();
+            boolean b1 = set.add(66); // true
+            boolean b2 = set.add(10); // true
+            boolean b3 = set.add(66); // false
+            boolean b4 = set.add(8); // true
+            set.forEach(System.out::println);

+            Output: 8 10 66

+            The elements are printed out as their natural sorted order.
+            Numbers implement the Comparable interface in Java which is used for Sorting.